 - a.
-The debris barrier cable has come detached and/or broken off of the wood poles and needs to be reinstalled or replaced. - b.
+The debris barrier cable is missing in the center portion of the channel.
+The cable is supposed to be continuous from end to end, attached at each post, but has come detached and/or broken off of the wood poles and needs to be reinstalled or replaced. - b.
 Barrier is clear of debris.